 1981 – The Church announces the creation of a Church satellite network placing 500 satellite dishes at stake centers throughout the United States and Canada.
 The satellite network has since expanded internationally and connects members of the Church from throughout the world to Church headquarters in Salt Lake City, Utah.

-1982 - The subtitle “Another Testament of Jesus Christ” is added to the Book of Mormon.
+1982 – President Spencer W. Kimball announces the subtitle “Another Testament of Jesus Christ’ is added to the Book of Mormon.

 2006 – Presiding Bishop H. David Burton announced plans for a massive, mixed-use redevelopment project dubbed the City Creek Center that will be built on the two blocks south and south east of the Salt Lake Temple.
 It will include retail, office, and residential areas and will be built by the real estate arm of the Church, Property Reserve, Inc..